desktop/desktop/docs/contributing/linux-testing-and-you.md

 * [`electron-builder-linux.yml` config file](https://github.com/desktop/desktop/blob/master/script/electron-builder-linux.yml)
 * [Usage in Desktop](https://github.com/desktop/desktop/blob/master/script/package.ts#L124-L145)

-We use `electron-builder-linux.yml` to configure the installers, so please investigate the documentation to see if something has been overlooked and can be enabled fairly easily.
+We use `electron-builder-linux.yml` to configure the installers, so please investigate the documentation if you find a problem with an installer to see if something has been overlooked and can be fixed fairly easily.